-Narrative summary Indicators Baseline Target 1.1.a Install at least 50 water harvest systems, 25 in each of the watersheds (SMRW and CHVRW).
-Train beneficiaries on the installation, use, and maintenance of water harvest systems: Number of households with improved access to water from water harvest systems installed (number of beneficiaries: core impact indicator) 0 50 households with water harvest systems installed (25 in each target watershed) i.
+Narrative summary Indicators Baseline Target Concrete adaptation measures Activities: Activities.
+1.1.a Install at least 50 water harvest systems, 25 in each of the watersheds (SMRW and CHVRW).
+Train beneficiaries on the installation, use, and maintenance of water harvest avetame; Number of households with improved access to water from water harvest systems installed (number of beneficiaries: core impact indicator) 0 50 households with water harvest systems installed (25 in each target watershed) i.
 Carry out a diagnostic for system design. ii.
 Install water harvest systems and train beneficiaries.
 Number of people trained on the use and maintenance of the WHS 0 100 people trained on the use and maintenance of the WHS, of which at least 50% will include women. (number of beneficiaries: core impact indicator) iii.
 Monitor and maintenance. iv.
 Develop a technical document with guidelines to replicate this technology at national level Technical document developed and adopted by the Ministry of Environment 0 1 technical document produced and adopted by the Ministry of Environment for reference for future replication of this WHS model.
-Output 1.2: Pilot climate-smart farming projects implemented Activities: 1.2.a Establish riparian reforestation and agroforestry projects with coffee and soil conservation systems at the Caisan river: 20 farms along 6000 lineal meters of streams of the Caisan river (CHVRW).
-Number of farms with agroforestry projects established Number of farms with climate smart production systems (and the number of people that benefits from them) is estimated at 0; At least 20 farms with climate smart agroforestry (shaded coffee mainly) projects succesfully established
+Output 1.2: Pilot climate-smart farming projects implemented Activities: 1.2.a Establish riparian reforestation and agroforestry projects with coffee and soil Number of farms with climate smart production At least 20 farms with climate smart agroforestry